-- How do you figure out what problems your customers face most often?
+- How do you figure out what problems your customers face often?

-From this point, you can move towards other in-depth topics, including the ones that need in-depth research on customer behavior, for the different sections of your knowledge base.
-This will, in all likelihood, depend on your product or service and will be customized information.
-For example, some of your next sections can be:
+From this point, you can move towards other complex topics, including the ones that need in-depth research on customer behavior.
+For example, some of your next sections can be on:

-Once you are done with these, you may want to dig deep and look into your own database of customer support tickets/requests/queries and see what issues most people were faced with.
-Those can be a part of your FAQ section.
+Once you are done with these, you may want to dig deep and look into your own database of customer support tickets and see what issues customers frequently face.
+These can form a part of your FAQ section.

-Also, when writing the titles of your articles, try to get into the shoes of your customers.
-The search psychology works on the principle that people tend to use very basic terms while looking for information.
+Also, when writing the titles of your knowledge base articles, try to get into your customers’ shoes.
+Search psychology works on the principle that people tend to use very basic terms while looking for information.
 Try to use common action words like: